Board of Directors

-Corinne Cartwright is a Senior Manager and Solutions Architect in BDO’s Forensic Technology Services practice.
-Corinne has over 14 years of experience consulting with law firms and corporate legal departments to provide guidance around both eDiscovery workflow as well as risk associated with Information Management and Cybersecurity.
+Isaac Pereira is the Senior Manager of eDiscovery at Warners Bros.
+Discovery.
+Isaac is an eDiscovery veteran with more than 10 years of experience focusing on litigation technology, full EDRM lifecycle execution and management, and data collections.
+Isaac has overseen numerous multi-jurisdictional investigations and provided consultative advice to stakeholders across many industries.
+Isaac has been responsible for the evaluation and implementation of litigation technology including software used for document review, data processing, and forensic collections.
+Isaac has served as a leader and mentor to his teams and eDiscovery industry professionals.
+He has used his industry experience to build on and evolve the implementation of eDiscovery best practices.
 Her expertise spans hundreds of projects across multiple platforms including Relativity, Catalyst, and iConnect XERA.
 Corinne has trained attorneys, paralegals and litigation support professions on topics relating to eDiscovery, current trends in data management and the value of Information Governance.
 She has planned and implemented several managed services programs for a variety of clients and understands the pros and cons of each facet of the process.

 Nilsa is currently the National Director of E-Discovery for Fisher Phillips, a national boutique employment firm with headquarters in Atlanta.
 Fisher Phillips is a Ricoh client.
 Prior to Fisher Phillips, Nilsa served as VP of Professional Services at OrcaTec, LLC.
 For over a decade Nilsa has dedicated her career to managing process and programs related to E-Discovery.
 Her experience includes managing professional consulting services and projects for clients in corporate, government and law firms.
 By successfully and proactively mitigating risk factors, Nilsa provides value to clients while developing and implementing policies and procedures to address and manage business and legal challenges associated with information discovery, information governance, litigation readiness, compliance and risk avoidance while anticipating and managing change effectively.